FrandSX/sxtools-blender/README.md

 **Multiply** - darkens the layer below

+**Overlay** - lightens and darkens the layer below

 ### The layer opacity slider
 Dragging the slider changes a layer alpha value that influences the composited result.
 All alpha values in the layer itself are preserved.

 ### Layer color swatches
-Displays the active layer
+Displays prominent colors from the selected objects

 ### The layer list:
+* The eye-icon indicates if the layer is hidden or visible
 * Click to select layers
+* For game developers: object categories can be defined that rename the layers as needed

 ### Merge Up / Merge Down buttons
 Merge the currently selected layer with the one above or below, respecting the blend modes of both layers.
 After the merge, the source layer is cleared to default values, and the resulting merged layer is set to Alpha blend mode.
 Merging is not permitted with material channels.

 ### Copy / Paste buttons
 Allows any layer to be copied and pasted.
 Grayscale layers (material channels) are expanded to RGB values upon pasting, and if a color layer is pasted on a material channel, the luminance of the color is used for grayscale.
-Shift-clicking on paste swaps the source and the target layers.
+* Shift-clicking on paste swaps the source and the target layers.
+* Alt-clicking merges the copied layer with the target according to the alpha and blendmode

 ### Select Layer Mask
 Click to select all vertices with alpha > 0.
 Shift-click to invert selection.
 With material channels, picks any vertex that is not black.